cristinalare/alchemy-docs/tutorials/nft-minter/README.md

 * We could store it on the Ethereum blockchain; however, doing so would be SUPER expensive \(we're talking upwards of hundreds of dollars\) due to the nature of Ethereum. ❌
 * We could store it on a centralized server, like AWS or Firebase.
 But that would defeat our decentralization ethos. ❌
 * We could use IPFS, a decentralized protocol and peer-to-peer network for storing and sharing data in a distributed file system.
-As this protocol as decentralized and free, it is our best option! ✅
+As this protocol is decentralized and free, it is our best option! ✅

 To store our metadata on IPFS, we will use [Pinata](https://pinata.cloud/), a convenient IPFS API and toolkit.
 In the next step, we'll explain exactly how to do this!